 Twin tip skis have evolved over the years.
 They are not exclusively for terrain park use anymore.
 They can be great for all-mountain and powder skiing, which is one of the reasons they’re my preferred ski for a resort environment.

 Twin tips allow for a lot of creativity, and they are playful in a way that I enjoy.

 The overall twin tip design makes turning a bit easier under certain conditions.
 While you lose a bit of edge length and control, the upward tail allows for quicker and easier turns.
 That is a great advantage to have in any condition that requires quick and efficient turning.
 You might lose some speed with twin tips, but your ability to turn will increase.

 Twin tip skis are great for many different reasons.
 Not only do they come with a revolutionary design, but they have completely redesigned modern skiing.

 If you’re curious about twin tips and have never tried them before, I’d recommend giving them a shot.
 If you’re strictly a ski race or backcountry touring specialist, you should get a ski specific to those styles.

 If you want a ski that excels in many different conditions while also allowing a ton of flexibility alongside a playful and fun feel, twin tips are the way to go.

 Have you ever tried twin tip skis?
 What did you think of them?
-Let us know below!
+Let me know below!